matter-labs/zksync-era/docs/guides/external-node/03_running.md

 Besides running Postgres, you are expected to have a DB dump from a corresponding env.
 You can restore it using `pg_restore -O -C <DUMP_PATH> --dbname=<DB_URL>`.

-You can also refer to [configuration management blueprint](https://github.com/matter-labs/zksync-era/blob/main/docs/guides/external-node/00_quick_start.md#advanced-setup) for advanced DB instance configurations.
+You can also refer to [External Node configuration management blueprint](https://github.com/matter-labs/zksync-era/blob/main/docs/guides/external-node/00_quick_start.md#advanced-setup) for advanced DB instance configurations.

 [host_docker_internal](https://docs.docker.com/desktop/networking/#i-want-to-connect-from-a-container-to-a-service-on-the-host)